graphcore/examples/applications/pytorch/cnns/train/README.md

 ## Options

-The program has a few command-line options:
+The program has a few command line options:

 `-h`                            Show usage information